AIDC-AI/Ovis/README.md

 ```

 ## Team
-This work is a collaborative effort by the MarcoVL team.
+This work is a collaborative effort by the Alibaba Ovis team.
 We would also like to provide links to the following MLLM papers from our team:
 - [Parrot: Multilingual Visual Instruction Tuning](https://arxiv.org/abs/2406.02539)
 - [Wings: Learning Multimodal LLMs without Text-only Forgetting](https://arxiv.org/abs/2406.03496)